 Common conditions affecting the hip include arthritis, sciatica, trochanteric bursitis and iliotibial band syndrome.
 Conditions such as this are caused by biomechanical imbalances readily identified at the Centre using in-depth biomechanical assessment and gait analysis.

 One common reason for hip related symptoms is the presence of a leg length discrepancy and the Centre often receives referrals where such imbalances are specifically assessed and treated.
-Apart from using clinical methods, the Centre also uses advanced x-ray technology to accurately measure leg length discrepancies.
+Apart from using clinical methods, the Centre also uses advanced ultrasound and CT / x-ray technology to accurately measure leg length discrepancies.
 Treatment includes specialist orthoses and footwear modification.
+In extreme cases the leg can be surgically lengthened and we work with a consultants who speciale in this type of surgery and who we can refer to if appropriate.

 The connection between compromised back function and foot and leg mal-alignment is well documented.
 In most cases back pain is caused, at least in part, by the presence of abnormal biomechanical forces.
 At The London Podiatry Centre detailed biomechanical assessment and gait analysis is undertaken to diagnose misalignments, so that effective treatment can be expedited.

 One mechanism which can lead to back pain is known as sagittal plane restriction.
 In this instance, normal forward progression of the body is impeded so leading to muscle fatigue and core weakness.
 Examples include functional "locking" of the great-toe joint and restrictions within the ankle joint.
 These restrictions can be subtle and may not be picked up without in-depth analysis and gait studies.
-The centre works closely with rehabilitation specialists and doctors to ensure that any patient presenting with back pain is treated in a holistic, effective manner.
-Orthotic therapy can play a key role in treating back pain and many patients with flat feet suffer from the condition.
+Once gait analysis has determined the cause of your back pain, then a range of treatment options will be considered to manage your symptoms and these include: